notfixingit3/wireguard_pihole/README.md

   * Make sure to adjust these if you change any of the port settings in the vars file

-# Ansible local files
+# Ansible local files - install
 * Edit hosts file and change IP to your new VM Public IP
 * Edit vars/main.yml and adjust as needed
 * Install: ansible-playbook -i hosts tasks/main.yml -K

 # Wireguard UI
-Load up Wireguard UI https://<vm-ip>:8443/ *sometimes takes a second for it*
+Load up Wireguard UI *sometimes takes a second for it*
 * On Wireguard Clients Page, click New Client, enter name, leave the rest as default
 * Download user config or use QR code in Wirguard Mobile app
 * Apply settings in top right and test.